 For those eligible employees who wish to defer additional income, but are subject to certain limits of the Internal Revenue Code, our non-qualified Savings Restoration Plan restores Company contributions through a notional Company contribution and notional earnings from investments, and provides investment choices similar to those available under the Retirement Savings Plan.
-With the exception of Ms. Bonina, all of our NEOs participated in the Savings Restoration Plan during 2022.
-Ms. Bonina will be eligible to participate in the Savings Restoration Plan in 2023.
+All of our NEOs participated in the Savings Restoration Plan during 2023.